 Another reason to insulate well is to try and help combat climate change.
 Every unit of energy we save helps us move further away from using climate damaging fossil fuels.
 We need to move closer to relying on renewable energy such as wind or solar farms.
 Its estimated that a properly insulated home can save up to 25% on household energy bills over a year.

 Having a property over 15 years old and has not been renovated, then it is very likely that the insulation you have in your loft will be of poor quality.
 This will be ineffective and need removing and replacing.
 Also it will be nowhere near current required building regulations which at the time of writing require 270 – 300 mm of fibreglass loft roll insulation.
 This loft insulation should be a layer laid between the rafters and then another layer cross laid above that to make the total thickness.
+Another thing to look out for is that in the past many people bought cheap polystyrene insulation boards thinking that Polystyrene floor insulation was ok to use in loft insulation spaces.
+This is not true and these should be removed and replaced with the appropriate firesafe insulation materials.

 Alternate ways to Insulate